dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 Administrative Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following permissions can be set for the whole project (*ProjectMember* group) or any other group belonging to the project.
-For users that are members of a number of groups with permissions, the final set of permissions is additive and most permissive:
+The following permissions can be set via instances of *knora-base:Permission* for the whole project (*ProjectMember* group) or any other group belonging to a project.
+For users that are members of a number of groups with administrative permissions attached, the final set of permissions is additive and most permissive:

   1. Resource Creation Permissions: